i3drobotics/stereo-vision-toolkit/README.md

 Currently SVTK is a useful and functional tool for exploring stereo imaging, and allows you to get going with your I3DR stereo camera quickly.
 There are a number of features/improvements in development including:

-- Automated camera calibration (currently in beta)
+- Live camera calibration (currently in beta)
+- Automated calibration correction
 - Linux support
 - ROS support
-- Vimba camera support
 - Unit tests and other deployment improvements

 See [issues](https://github.com/i3drobotics/stereo-vision-toolkit/issues) for details on known bugs and future enhancements